mitchellh/virtuoso/README.md

 managing virtual machines at the cost of sacrificing some of libvirt's power.

+Currently supported hypervisors:

+  - VirtualBox

+Since Virtuoso is built on top of [libvirt](http://libvirt.org), it isn't too difficult to add support for another hypervisor.
+The reason a libvirt-supported hypervisor may not be supportd by Virtuoso at this time is most likely because I don't have experience using that hypervisor.
+Open an issue if you'd like to see support for another hypervisor.

 ## Installation

 The library is packaged as a gem: